Today I accidentally trapped on this part of Arch Linux wiki page on Bash.

 fi

 Lest make a conclusion.
-If you logged in when there is no ~/.inputrc
+If you logged in when there is no ~/.inputrc file,

 you can try hard to make it work with no result.
 It's hard to say why someone